 Conrad Pritchard meets Aaron at his place.
 He is not happy at all and tells his son that if he wants to fight, he will get one.
 It is clear that Conrad will come after The Daily Alaskan with all he’s got.
 Aaron has to be prepared for the worst.
 Eileen and Roz arrive at Toby’s uncle Ned’s house and check Toby’s phone.
 There is a voicemail where Gloria is asking Toby to take her to Skeeter’s.
 Strangely, the voicemail isn’t from Gloria’s phone.
 The number is different.
 Roz tried to dial the number, but it was disconnected.
 Finding out who owns this number is imperative.
 It might belong to the person who killed Gloria Nanmac.

 “Alaska Daily” Episode 9 has shed light on a lot of matters.
 Eileen and Roz have gotten a lot closer to the truth behind Gloria Nanmac’s death.
-Bob has been able to compromise Conrad Pritchard’s operation and thus prevent a potential environmental disaster, even if temporarily.
+Stanley has been able to compromise Conrad Pritchard’s operation and thus prevent a potential environmental disaster, even if temporarily.
 There will be consequences for all this, and we can be sure that “Alaska Daily” Episode 10 will take things up a notch.